scolobb/brsim/README.md

 a b
 ```

-To run `example-plain.rs`, you should explicitly tell `brsim` that the
+To run `example-arrow.rs`, you should explicitly tell `brsim` that the
-reactions are specified in plain format:
+reactions are specified in the arrow format:

 ```
-brsim run --format=plain example-plain.rs
+brsim run --format=arrow example-arrow.rs
 ```

 `brsim` can be told to write the result sequence to a file rather then
 to the standard output via the `--output` option:

 ```
-brsim run example-arrow.rs --output=example.out
+brsim run example-plain.rs --output=example.out
 ```

 Finally, to get nice detailed annotations for the interactive process,
 you should use the `--annotate` option in the following way:

 ```
-brsim run example-arrow.rs --annotate=example.an
+brsim run example-plain.rs --annotate=example.an
 ```

 Context sequences can also be specified in a separate file.
 If you